 - Parisa Fatehi-Weeks, Head of Community Impact Strategy | Google Fiber, Alphabet, Inc.

 Meaningful employment and access to education is key to addressing affordability issues in Austin.
 On average, college educated individuals have higher earnings and greater contributions to the local economy over their lifetimes.
 Affordable educational and workforce development programs focused on local needs can help connect employees to stable jobs and provide greater economic opportunities.
-This panel will focus on local efforts aimed at connecting potential employees with varying educational attainment to meaningful employment opportunities.
+Working with major employers is essential for creating successful and integrated programs.
+This session will focus on efforts aimed at connecting potential employees with varying educational attainment to meaningful employment opportunities in the region.